 3. WhatsApp (Android, iOS: Free)

-The app is also testing disappearing messages and photos, transfers of chat history when switching between iOS and Android phones, using a single account on four different devices at once, and, to be available in the fall of 2021, end-to-end-encrypted backups.
+The app is also testing transfers of chat history when switching between iOS and Android phones and using a single account on four different devices at once.
+It just recently made it possible to have end-to-end-encrypted backups and has added the ability to make disappearing chats your default.

 In 2014, WhatsApp was bought by Facebook, which later broke its promises to WhatsApp's founders that it wouldn't "monetize" WhatsApp.
 (The founders left, and one co-founded Signal.)
 Some WhatsApp user behavioral data is now shared with Facebook, but the messages remain entirely walled-off.